Last updated: April 23, 2026

 Kimball interchange

-The I-24 / U.S. 72 interchange at Kimball became the county's commercial center after the interstate opened.
+The I-24 / U.S. 72 interchange at Kimball (Exit 152) became the county's commercial center after the interstate opened.
 Retail strips, fuel stops, restaurants, and lodging clustered along the interchange and displaced downtown Jasper and South Pittsburg as the default commerce node for the county.
 Kimball's growth through the late 20th century tracks almost exactly with I-24 traffic volumes.
+The town was formally incorporated in 1968, essentially as an interchange jurisdiction, and has expanded its commercial footprint continuously since then.
 Read more about Kimball →

 Economic impact